Electromagnetic Properties of Matter

 dedicated to magnetism

-(in 1928, he hired Louis Néel, who would receive a
+(in 1928, he hired Louis Néel, who would get a

-Nobel prize in 1970 for the discovery of antiferromagnetism).
+Nobel prize in 1970 for discovering antiferromagnetism).

 Weiss was one of the key founders of the modern study of magnetism.